ReadieFur/BSDP-Overlay/README.md

 <img src="./previews/overlay.png" width="720">

 ## Options:
+Here is an example of how to use these parameters in the URL: `.../bsdp-overlay/default/?debug&flipHori&hideModifiersHealth&overlayForeground=255,120,0&ip=192.168.1.197&scale=0.9`
+The first parameter must start with a queston mark `?` and every other parameter after that must start with an and symbol `&`.
+It dosen't matter which order you put them in.

 ### IP:
 - `ip=*`: Use this parameter if you have the mod setup to send the data over a different IP (Currently for LAN use only)

 ### UI Scale:
 - `scale=*`: changes the scale of the UI, the site was designed for 1080p.

+### Colours:
+`overlayForeground=R,G,B`: Changes the colour of the foreground elements such as text.
+`overlayBackground=R,G,B`: Changes the colour of the background elements.
+`overlayAlt=R,G,B`: Changes the colour of the third colour used for the background of the health and disabled modifiers.

 ### Element Visibility:
 Changes the visibility of the three main elements on the overlay.